 Discover the work of BeeMancunian and where you can see it around Manchester City Centre.

-Out House Manchester have been keeping Stevenson Square colourful since 2010, with artists painting new designs on the central three blocks every three months.
+Out House Manchester have been keeping Stevenson Square colourful since 2010.

 Following the tragic events of Monday night, it has been heartening to witness the outpouring of support that has taking place.